 This manual is the work of the CTSA Collaborative DSMB Workgroup.
 This is a collaborative project by members of nine CTSAs who are experts in data and safety monitoring of research studies:

 - Barbara Hammack, PhD, Editor (University of Colorado, Denver, Colorado Clinical and Translational Sciences Institute)

 - M.E.
-Blair Holbein, PhD, BACP, Editor (University of Texas, Southwestern Medical Center at Dallas, Center for Clinical and Translational Sciences)
+Blair Holbein, PhD, BACP, Editor (University of Texas, Southwestern Medical Center)

 - Tamsin A. Knox, MD, MPH, Editor (Tufts University, Tufts Clinical and Translational Science Institute)